githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/4-what-is-ql.md

 ## Object orientation

 Object orientation is an important feature of QL.
-The benefits of object orientation are well-known – it increases modularity, enables information hiding, and allows code reuse.
+The benefits of object orientation are well-known.
+It increases modularity, enables information hiding, and allows code reuse.
 QL offers all these benefits without compromising on its logical foundation.
 This is achieved by defining a simple object model where classes are modeled as predicates and inheritance as implication.
 The libraries made available for all supported languages make extensive use of classes and inheritance.

 ## QL and general purpose programming languages